flutter/flutter/specs/apis.md

     virtual void endTagParsedCallback(); // noop
     virtual void attributeChangeCallback(String name, String? oldValue, String? newValue); // noop
     // TODO(ianh): does a node ever need to know when it's been redistributed?

+    readonly attribute StyleDeclarationList style; // O(1)
+    virtual LayoutManagerConstructor getLayoutManager(RenderNode renderNode); // O(1)
+      // default implementation looks up the 'display' property and returns the value:
+      //   if (renderNode)
+      //     return renderNode.getProperty(phDisplay);
+      //   return null;
+    readonly attribute RenderNode? renderNode; // O(1)
+      // this will be null until the first time it is rendered void resetLayoutManager(); // O(1)
+      // if renderNode is non-null:
+      //   sets renderNode.layoutManager to null
+      //   sets renderNode.needsManager to true
   }

   class Text : Node {